stevegeek/hone/README.md

 # Hone

+> **Note:** This is currently a proof of concept.
+APIs and output formats may change.

 Find Ruby performance optimizations that actually matter by combining static analysis with runtime profiling.

 ## Example Output

-When run with profiling data, findings show their actual runtime impact:
+When run with profiling data, performance optimisation findings show their potential runtime impact:

 ```
 Hone v0.1.0